The Beauty of Agnosticism

 Don’t call it faith if you have all the answers. — Dr. Brené Brown

-At the core of what it means to be agnostic is a stance that no one knows whether any sort of deity exists.
-Many would say that not only is it unknown, but it is ultimately unknowable — humans don't have the knowledge or capacity or ability to know it.
+At the core of what it means to be agnostic with respect to faith is a stance that no one knows whether any sort of deity exists.
+Many would say that not only is it unknown, but it is ultimately unknowable — humans don't have the capacities or abilities needed to answer that question.
 Exactly how or why it may be unknowable varies depending on the particular flavor of agnosticism.
 In any case, it is a question that cannot be answered right now.
 Maybe someday it will.
 As of today, though, either there is nothing beyond this life or any god that might exist is too great for us to comprehend.

 I often wonder if I'm trending towards one type of agnosticism.
-I wonder if it's true that everyone who is pursuing God in any kind of way is leaning that way.
-The more I try to learn, the more I think I understand, the thought that there is infinitely more to know becomes more and more solidified in my mind.
+I wonder if it's true that everyone who is pursuing God in any meaningful way is leaning in that direction.
+The more I try to learn — the more I think I understand — the thought that there is infinitely more to know becomes more and more evident to me.

 Faith, in itself, is acknowledging that we merely believe something to be fact.
 While we might want it to be true. it’s something that cannot be known — at least not a hard fact kind of knowing.
 This is the part of living a life of faith that's kept in a dark corner and rarely spoken of.
 We portray the unknowing as doubt and turn up our noses at it.
 Our tribal communities of faith prescribe for us the correct ways to see the world and how to act in it.
 Deviating from this prescription has some sort of consquences.
 We may or may not be damned if we believe, and may or may not be damned if we don't.

-For the person living with any kind of faith, things get dicey when we forget the rules that come with believing.
-Believing will not and cannot equate to knowing.
+For the person living with any kind of faith, things get dicey when we forget the assumptions that are inherent in believing.
+Believing will not and cannot be equated with knowing.
 Sensing?
 Yes.
 Feeling?
 Sure.
 Experiencing?
 Absolutely.
 Verifying?
 Not a chance.